Sorrento Ristorante Italiano in Houston, Texas

 In the main dining room is another beautiful mural.
 The artwork does not end there.
 Faux-finishing techniques on the walls and columns range in pattern and color mimicking old world finishes.
 Marbleizing techniques were also utilized to give this environment a vibrant and cozy old world charm.

 Sorrento is open all day on Sundays from 11 AM to 10 PM.
 They serve brunch items ranging in price from $11 to $18 from opening time to 3 PM.
-During brunch, one can also enjoy Mimosa’s, Bellini’s, Champagne and Sorrento for $2.50 per glass.
+During brunch, one can also enjoy Mimosa’s, Bellini’s, Champagne, and Sorrento for $2.50 per glass.

 The roasted garlic was presented on a plate drizzled with different colored oils and herbs.
 A large selection of various types of bread is brought to the table for one’s choosing.

 They have a Sunday only special during the brunch hours costing $35 per person.
-One gets to have a choice of soup or salad, entrée and dessert off of the dinner menu.
+One gets to have a choice of soup or salad, entrée, and dessert off of the dinner menu.
 That is quite a bargain, and that is what we decided to do to celebrate our special day.
 Had we ordered the same items after 3 PM it would have cost $32 more.

 Our menu choices that day:

 We both started our three-course meal with a bowl of fresh Maine lobster bisque.
-It was served in a round lidded container on top of a square serving liner plate.
+It is served in a round lidded container on top of a square serving liner plate.
 The lids were removed simultaneously by our captain Sergio.

 My husband chose as his entrée a Porcini Crusted Gulf Red Snapper with Lobster Risotto and Caviar Butter.
 I selected the Chilean Sea Bass with wilted spinach, baby artichoke, and a citrus-caper sauce.

 At one end was the dark brown souffle with a small round bowl of melted dark chocolate at the other end.
 Anchoring it in the middle was a mouthwatering chocolate truffle.
-While neither of us tasted much Grand Marnier, obviously its use was subtle or just masked by the dark chocolate.

 Needless-to-say, we did not have to concern ourselves with eating dinner that evening!